 Northwest Minnesota is a place where ingenuity thrives.
 The region, which has come to be known as the "Ingenuity Frontier," is an area like no other in the Midwest, dotted with manufacturers and technology companies thriving within a local culture of engineering knowledge and creativity.

-Now entering its sixth year, the IDEA Competition was designed for one purpose — to grow the economy of Northwest Minnesota by outfitting the next generation of homegrown innovators for success in the global marketplace.
+The IDEA Competition was designed for one purpose — to grow the economy of Northwest Minnesota by outfitting the next generation of homegrown innovators for success in the global marketplace.
 To accomplish its purpose, the program identifies the most promising ideas and entrepreneurs through a competitive process, awards cash to winners, and provides intensive follow-up assistance.
 Since inception, twenty-one winners have been selected, and nearly $300,000 has been awarded to help these entrepreneurs in commercializing their ideas.

 IDEA has proven itself to be successful in growing the regional economy: